o-t-w/blog/src/content/blog/parsing-shadow-dom.md

 > “The design of `DOMParser`, as a class that needs to be constructed and then have its `parseFromString` method called, is an unfortunate historical artifact.
 If we were designing this functionality today it would be a standalone function.
 For parsing HTML, the modern alternative is [`Document.parseHTMLUnsafe()`](https://html.spec.whatwg.org/#dom-parsehtmlunsafe).”

+The naming might put you off, but `parseHTMLUnsafe` is no more "unsafe" than `.parseFromString`.
+In the HTML specification, both methods display the same warning note:

+> "This method performs no sanitization to remove potentially-dangerous elements and attributes like script or event handler content attributes."

-Shadow DOM is the main reason this function exists, but it can be adopted as a general replacement for `.parseFromString`.
+Shadow DOM is the main reason this new function exists, but it can be adopted as a general replacement for `.parseFromString`.